 After analyzing the results so far, I have noticed that my manual note selection is not particularly magical at increasing returns or decreasing defaults.
 So on January 30th, 2014, I switched the account over to their Prime service, which will handle reinvestments automatically for me.
 Prime will obey your desired allocation across note grades, and you can now even combine it with one of your manual filters.
-This will be a nice new experiment, and the reduced amount of idle cash should provide a boost to overall returns that may be more powerful than anything I could achieve with manual fussing around with notes.
+This experiment has been going well, and the reduced amount of idle cash is providing higher returns and lower stress – no more manual fussing around with notes.

 Since beginning this experiment, Lending Club itself has grown significantly, in both scale and reputation.
 This article in the Economist describes the flood of institutional money that is now pouring in to these notes, and the May 2013 Google Investment in Lending Club was a boost to its stability and credibility as well.

 May 2016 Update: The company hit the news recently due to some improper handling of loans sold to a large investor.
 CEO Renaud Laplanche resigned over the issue and their stock price took a plunge.
 Some details in this NYT article.
 This has triggered an investigation by the US Department of Justice and SEC.